elixir-makeup/makeup/CONTRIBUTING.md

 so Makeup has chosen to handle them inside the *formatter*, which actually writes the "iolists" into an output device or a string.

 Because the *formatter* usually has to escape the token values anyway, it is natural to "escape" Unicode characters at that level.
-The easiest way

 ## Improving an Existing Lexer

 There are probably lots of opportunities to profile the lexers and increase performance.
 Although performance is important, being correct is also important.
-When faced between the choice between being fast or being correct, you should be aware of the trade-off.
+When faced with the choice between being fast or being correct, you should be aware of the trade-off.

 ## Writing a New Lexer